coderoad/coderoad-vscode/docs/docs/env-vars.md

 - `CODEROAD_ADMIN_MODE` - a mode for tutorial developers.
 Under the "Review" page, you can jump around between levels & steps to test development.
 Defaults `false`.

+- `CODEROAD_CONTENT_SECURITY_POLICY_EXEMPTIONS` - a list of CSP exemption hashes.
+For multiples, separate the list with a space.

 ## How to Use Variables

 ### Local